 Want another quick tool for helping you integrate more emotional intelligence into your classroom and your teaching?
 Consider adopting the RULER program promoted by Dr Marc Brackett, the Director of the Yale Center for Emotional Intelligence, who has developed the program to help schools teach emotional intelligence.

-You and your students can use the RULER acronym as a guiding principle for developing strong emotional intelligence.
-And, since it’s easy to remember, it’s something you can refer to again and again.
-(Consider even making a poster to display prominently for your students to see!
-Or make your life easier and download our free Infographic.
+You can use the RULER acronym as a guiding principle for developing strong emotional intelligence.
+It’s easy to remember, and it’s something you can refer to again and again.